DOT Compliance

 What are the DOT drug and alcohol regulations?

 Positions that are considered safety-sensitive by the Department of Transportation (DOT) are required to submit to pre-employment drug testing and random alcohol and drug testing.
-Reasonable suspicion and post-accident testing may also be required.
+DOT post accident drug testing and reasonable suspicion testing may also be required per the DOT D&A standards.

 What are the 5 DOT prohibited drugs?